MathieuChailloux/BioDispersal/README.md

 A sample data set can be downloaded at TODO.

-To produce above dispersal map, open configuration file *BousquetOrb.xml* and run steps 2,3,4,5,7.
-You should obtain such results (legend is manually assigned) :
+To produce above dispersal map (legend is manually assigned), open configuration file *BousquetOrb.xml* and run steps 2,3,4,5,7.

-GIF

 # Steps